Amravati Maharashtra, India Travel Guide

 Unique items crafted by local communities near Melghat Tiger Reserve.
 Each piece has a story and cultural heritage.

 Prioritize supporting local artisans and small businesses directly.
 This ensures your money benefits the community.
-When shopping at local markets, polite bargaining is expected and part of the cultural experience; approach it with a friendly demeanor.
+When shopping at local markets, polite bargaining is expected and part of the cultural experience; approach it with a pleasant attitude.
 Be wary of items that might involve exploitation.

 Check the local calendar for Ganesh Chaturthi or Navratri dates to experience cultural festivals.